 The transition in demography and encroachment of government's land are not a natural phenomenon in the Brahmaputra valley.
 The birth rate and fertility rate were not the actual cause of unprecedented augmentation of population in Assam.
 However, during colonial Assam, numbers of administrative dynamism took its turn before it was permanently established.
 This administrative transition commenced with the formation of Assam division under Bengal Presidency (1826-1874), followed by Chief Commissionership of Assam administered under direct supervision of Governor General (1874-1905) thereafter Province of Eastern Bengal and Assam was constituted and put under Lieutenant Governor (1912-1921), finally Province of Assam was established under direct supervision of Governor (1921-1947).57 Initial wave of immigration embarked on in the wake of constituting administrative division within the Bengal Presidency.
-No doubt, the period 1826 witnessed the debut of colonial hegemony that received considerable numbers of guests such as professionals, traders from different parts of India and settled in the Brahmaputra valley.58 Furthermore, following the discovery and expansion of tea enterprises in the Brahmaputra valley demanded more labourers for clearing of jungles, leveling up the surface, sowing seeds, weeding, pruning, plucking etc.59 that was initially responded to by the local people.
-Subsequently, local inhabitants became reluctant to work as labourers in tea estates.
-No doubt, economic self-sufficiency, low wages and opium addiction of the local inhabitants obliterated extension of manual labour to the tea estate owners.
-Eventually, acute labour problems confronted by the tea estate owners in the Brahmaputra valley put pressure on the colonial authority to roll out a systematic mechanism to bring more cheap labour from outside Assam to materialize the continuous process of cultivation and processing of tea.
-These labourers mostly belonged to Bihar, Bengal, Orissa, Central Provinces, United Provinces and Madras.
-60 Indeed several reports accounted for numbers of labourers being forcefully brought to Assam to engage them in tea cultivation.
-In 1891 over 423199 tea labourers were brought to Assam and in 1901 over 645100 labourers were brought from outside the province.
-61
+No doubt, the year 1826 witnessed the debut of colonial hegemony that received considerable numbers of visitors such as professionals, traders from different parts of India and settled in the Brahmaputra valley.58 Furthermore, following the discovery and expansion of tea enterprises in the Brahmaputra valley necessitated more labourers for clearing of jungles, leveling up the surface, sowing seeds, weeding, pruning, plucking and other tasks, which was initially responded to by the local people.59 Subsequently, local inhabitants became reluctant to work as labourers on tea gardens.
+Undoubtedly, economic self-sufficiency, low wages and opium addiction of the local inhabitants obliterated extension of manual labour to the tea estate owners.
+Eventually, acute workforce issues confronted by the tea estate owners in the Brahmaputra valley put pressure on the colonial authority to roll out a systematic mechanism to recruit more cheap labour from outside Assam to materialize the ongoing process of tea plantation and its processing.
+These workers were mostly belonged to Bihar, Bengal, Orissa, Central Provinces, United Provinces and Madras.60 Indeed, several reports accounted for numbers of labourers being forcefully brought to Assam to engage them in tea cultivation.
+In 1891 over 423199 tea labourers were brought to Assam and in 1901 over 645100 labourers were brought from outside the province.61

 The intensity of immigration grew momentum following the creation of Assam as Chief Commissioner's Province in 1874, which incorporated more administrative divisions such as Goalpara that poured overwhelming Eastern Bengali settlers into the land of Brahmaputra valley.62 In addition, with the growing momentum of jute export, more labourers were required for processing of golden fiber that seemed to be labour intensive as a result substitution of expensive local labour was executed by welcoming labour from Bengal.
-According to Barpujari, "Labour was more expensive in Assam than in Bengal."
-The labour problem was later resolved by providing free entry of the settlers of Bengal into Brahmaputra valley.
-According to Basu, 'jute is almost more than twice as expensive as Ahu rice'.
-64 The fertile land of western Brahmaputra valley located in close proximity of Bengal offered unprecedented space for growing jute in high profitable commercial extent.
+According to Barpujari, "Labour was more expensive in Assam than in Bengal."63 The labour problem was later resolved by providing free entry of the settlers of Bengal into Brahmaputra valley.
+According to Basu, 'jute is almost more than twice as expensive as Ahu rice'.64 The fertile land of western Brahmaputra valley located in close proximity of Bengal offered unprecedented space for growing jute in high profitable commercial extent.